Coolister-Ye/MVRP/README.md

 # MVRP
-The project is aiming to solve multiple vehicle routing problems.
+This project is aiming to solve multiple vehicle routing problems.